 Additive manufacturing is a process in which computer-aided design can be used to create three-dimensional workpieces using appropriate 3D printers.
+With the existing FDM and SLA printing processes, a broad spectrum can thus be developed.
 At the institute, this manufacturing technology is particularly suitable for the production of brackets, molds, disposable electrode drives, and coilformers used in on-site MRIs.

 Likewise, the workshop team supports the scientists in creating the individual measurement setup on site, by choosing the appropriate installation site in terms of necessary infrastructure and existing interferences.
 On the basis of various tests, suggestions are made to the scientist as to how the setup can be jointly created with suitable shielding in a neutral room.